-Full time: 37.5 hours per week Location: Sheffield
+Full time 37.5 hours per week Location: Sheffield

-Occasional overnight duties and from time to time weekend work will be required to assist in promoting the Charity by participating in activities such as fundraising events and demonstrations.
+Occasional overnight duties and, from time to time, weekend work will be required to assist in promoting the Charity by participating in activities such as fundraising events and demonstrations.

-Applicants are to send a covering letter and CV to email@example.com or alternatively by post to Katie Burns, Training Manager, Support Dogs, 21 Jessops Riverside, Brightside Lane, Sheffield, S9 2RX.
+Applicants should send a covering letter and CV to email@example.com or alternatively by post to Katie Burns, Training Manager, Support Dogs, 21 Jessops Riverside, Brightside Lane, Sheffield, S9 2RX.

-- Three referees to cover at least the past 5 years, one of these are to be your present or last employer, whichever is relevant to your current situation.
-Open references/character references from family/friends are not accepted.
-Please ensure to provide a chronological history of your time spent since leaving education and give the reasons for leaving a position.
+- Three referees to cover at least the past 5 years, one is to be your present or last employer whichever is relevant to your current situation.
+Open references/character references from family and/or friends will not be accepted.

 - Please ensure that you provide a chronological history of your time spent since leaving education, giving reasons for leaving a position.
 Ensure to record any periods of study or voluntary work.

 Closing date – 10am on Friday 16th February 2018